AndyObtiva/glimmer-dsl-gtk/README.md

 - [glimmer-dsl-xml](https://github.com/AndyObtiva/glimmer-dsl-xml): Glimmer DSL for XML (& HTML)
 - [glimmer-dsl-css](https://github.com/AndyObtiva/glimmer-dsl-css): Glimmer DSL for CSS

-## Pre-Requisites
+## Prerequisites

 ### Linux

-GNOME-based Linux installations do not need any pre-requisites since they have GTK built-in, so you can move on to [Setup](#setup) right away.
+GNOME-based Linux installations do not need any pre-requisites since they have GTK built-in, so you can skip to [Setup](#setup) right away.

 Still, if you run into issues installing the GTK gem in [Setup](#setup), you may try these commands first:
 ```